Skip to main content

 2. Embedding Ferro as a Libraryโ€‹

-You can embed the gateway directly into your Go application instead of running it as a standalone process.
+You can embed the gateway engine directly into your Go application instead of running it as a standalone process.
 This is useful for custom orchestration or testing.

 package main